mgajda/less-arbitrary/towards-better-union.md

 }
 ```

-We can add auxiliary information about number of samples seen and the
+We can add the auxiliary information about a number of samples observed,
-constraint will stay `Typelike`:
+and the constraint remains a `Typelike` object:

 ``` {#counted .haskell}
 data Counted a =